 Use this guide to help you bid on government opportunities so that you can sell your goods or services to the government.

 - The procurement process

-Contact Government of Canada departments and agencies for contracting opportunities and promote your skills, services and products to them.
+Contact Government of Canada departments and agencies for contracting opportunities, and promote your products and services to them.